 Progress Report

-Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control3.
-Test operation under stormy environment in the tropical northwestern Pacific Ocean
+Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control[3] Test operation under stormy environment in the tropical northwestern Pacific Ocean

 1. Outline of the project

-We conduct open-ocean tests of virtual mooring (VM) drone prototypes in the tropical Northwest Pacific Ocean, a region where many typhoons are generated and develop, during R/V Mirai tropical ocean cruises in 2023 and 2024 to validate hull control, navigation, communication, and accuracy of atmosphere-ocean sensors in stormy condition with strong wind and high waves around the center of typhoons.
+We conduct open ocean tests of virtual mooring drone (VMD) prototypes in the tropical Northwest Pacific Ocean, a region where many typhoons are generated and develop, during R/V Mirai (Fig. 1) tropical ocean cruises in 2023 and 2024 to validate hull control, navigation, communication, and accuracy of atmosphere-ocean sensors in stormy condition with strong wind and high waves.

 Fig. 1 R/V Mirai used for open-ocean tests of prototypes.
 A-frame crane on the aft deck (blue dashed circle) and other equipment used for deployment and retrieval of the VM drone prototypes.
 C-band radar (yellow dashed circle) and various atmosphere-ocean sensors equipped with the vessel are used to validate data obtained by the prototypes.